akifmdnor/akif-express-api/README.md

 This is a Project to showcase Akif's skill in MERN

+**I have also a showcase how to convert a project into Typescript**

 This project is made by Express and Node Js

 There is a web version deployed in HEROKU: